 If you are reading this post, let me warn you about something — the person writing it has a fear of heights.
-When my friend and fellow travel blogger Marissa of My Greece, My Travels signed us up on the tour of rooftop hiking in Stockholm, she knew my ultimate challenge — I am terrified of heights.
+When my friend and fellow travel blogger Marissa of Travel Greece, Travel Europe signed us up on the tour of rooftop hiking in Stockholm, she knew my ultimate challenge — I am terrified of heights.
 The good news is that, since I am sharing this story with you today, I made it and no, I didn’t fall off any rooftop.
 It is completely safe and I definitely recommend it as it has been one of the most exhilarating experiences in my life.
 I am proud to say that I have walked the rooftops of Stockholm.

 Rooftop hiking in Stockholm – Unique Experience

 Our meeting point was the island of Riddarholmen (island of Nobility), right next to the statue of Birger Jarl.
 It is a small islet located right in the heart of Stockholm, which forms part of the Gamla Stan — the Old Town of Stockholm.
 The island is used mainly for offices.

 We were welcomed by our guides Aron and Eva from Takvandring Tours who explained that we would go up to the rooftop of the Old Parliament Building.
 It was Sunday and everything was closed.
 We headed up to the attic where we were geared up in harnesses and helmets.
 We also received a plastic case to put in our phones.
 For safety reasons selfie stick are not allowed.

 Aron spoke about the notable buildings found on the isle of Riddarholmen.
 The main landmark here is the Riddarholmskyrkan church, which was used as Sweden’s royal burial church from the 17th century to 1950.
 It is here that a number of earlier Swedish monarchs are buried.
 Marissa and I visited the church prior to our rooftop hiking experience.